Seltyk/dotfiles/README.md

 # wundrweapon's dotfiles (and programs list)

+*2020-03-15: This readme is more or less out of date.
+I'll refactor it sooner or later.*

 This repo effectively covers most (all?) of the configuration files on my Void system
 In this document you will find a rundown of these files and the tools that I use (some of which needn't have any dotfiles)
 Some of the configuration here (particularly with vimrc) is inspired by [Luke Smith's dotfiles](https://github.com/LukeSmithxyz/voidrice)